CosmWasm/cw-plus/CONTRACTS.md

 git add .
 ```

-Now, integrate it into the CI system
+Now, integrate it into the CI and build system

 1. Edit `.circleci/config.yml`, copy an existing contracts job and replace the name.
 Then add your new job to the jobs list on top. (eg. copy `contracts_cw1_whitelist`